MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/command-line-options-for-setup.md

     -   **Values:** DEU, FRA, RUS, CHS, JPN, CHT, CSY, ESN, HUN, ITA, KOR, NLD, PLK, PTB, PTG, SVE, TRK, or ZHH

-    -   **Details:** Specifies the languages to remove that will no longer be available to client computers.
+    -   **Details:** Specifies the languages to remove, and which will no longer be available to client computers.
 English is available by default and cannot be removed.

 -   **Key Name:** MobileDeviceLanguage